This article shows how to build a simple power supply circuit that plugs into the wall outlet 220V and uses only one transistor MJE13005.

 Output Voltage Adjustment:

-Adjust the output voltage by changing the number of turns in the secondary winding 3rd, with approximately 1.17 turns/V.
+By changing the number of turns in the third secondary winding by around 1.17 turns/V one can change the output voltage.

 Diode Selection: